10 Tips for Investing Long-Term

 Domestic stocks for example, might react differently than European stocks should U.S. markets start to struggle.
 Or investing in energy stocks will be different than tech-stock investing.
 So, if oil prices drop, energy sector stocks might take a hit, while tech might be less affected.

-Many investors may choose to add diversity to their portfolios by using mutual funds, index funds, and exchange-traded funds, which themselves hold diverse baskets of assets.
+Many investors may choose to add diversification to their portfolios by using mutual funds, index funds, and exchange-traded funds, which themselves hold diverse baskets of assets.

 5. Starting Investing Early

 Investing is just numbers and math, so it’s totally rational, right?
 Well…not exactly.
 Humans are emotional creatures and sometimes those emotions can get the better of us, leading us to make decisions that aren’t always in our best interest.
-Letting emotions dictate our investing behavior can result in costly mistakes.
+Letting emotions dictate our investing behavior can result in costly mistakes, as behavioral finance studies have shown.

 For example, if you’re investing in a recession and the stock market starts to drop, you may panic and be tempted to sell your stocks.
 However, doing so can actually lock in your losses and means that you miss the subsequent rally.